ichen12345/mediscreen_notes/README.md

 # Mediscreen Sprint 2 - Patient Notes

-This project is a **Spring Boot** application for managing patient diabetes assessments and medical notes.
-It allows users to view patient details, add doctor notes from medical providers, and assess diabetes risk factors based on predefined triggers.
-The system supports unstructured doctor notes, preserves original formatting (whitespace, newlines, etc.), and stores them in a NoSQL database (MongoDB).
+This project is a **Spring Boot** application for managing patient medical notes.
+It allows users to view patient details and add doctor notes from medical providers.

 ---